GetUp!: Prioritising campaigns

 GetUp uses "membership surveys, voter polls [and] phone and online consultations" to help determine campaign priorities.

 The organisation's 2015 survey showed GetUp members wanted the organisation to campaign on refugees, fossil fuels and climate change, and coal developments near the Great Barrier Reef.
 In the survey, members ranked same-sex marriage as 16th priority.

 In 2019, 92% of respondents to GetUp's annual survey wanted the organisation to "target hard-right MPs who block progress."
 Almost 30,000 people responded to a subsequent online poll organised by GetUp to identify which "hard-right" MPs they wanted to target at the 2019 federal election.

 Critics allege that the organisation misrepresents results of their membership surveys.
 Liberal Party MP Ben Morton has claimed that raw data from the organisation's 2016 election survey, disclosed to the Australian Parliament's Joint Standing Committee on Electoral Matters, showed that respondents had nominated different priorities to those that the organisation eventually campaigned on.
 The group listed "stopping the government handling over billions of dollars every year to big polluters" in its top three issues, yet the survey results did not reflect this.
-This criticism led The Australian, a conservative newspaper, to allege that "the nine-member board of GetUp! makes all decisions, and that members have no voting rights or say in the direction of the organisation."
+This criticism led The Australian, a conservative newspaper, to allege that "the nine-member board of GetUp! makes all decisions, and that members have no voting rights or say in the direction of the organisation".

-Relationship with political parties
+Independence

-GetUp is not formally aligned with any Australian political party.
+GetUp! is an independent, "issue-based" organisation.
+Although it is an active participant in Australian election campaigns, it is not formally aligned with any Australian political party.

-The Australian Electoral Commission has found that GetUp is "issue-based rather than supporting or advocating support for a particular registered party political."
-GetUp argues that it is driven by the values and issues of its supporters, fully independent of party loyalties.

-GetUp is an active participant in Australian election campaigns.
 It runs its own campaigns and does not contribute to or coordinate with candidate campaigns.
-At recent Australian elections, it has rated candidates based on their position on issues, and then provided voters with how-to-vote cards, often recommending votes for more than one option.
+It has sometimes rated candidates based on their position on issues, and then provided voters with how-to-vote cards, often recommending votes for more than one option.
+GetUp states that it is driven by the values and issues of its supporters, fully independent of party loyalties.